When you served your country in the armed forces, you may have faced some disturbing situations.

 But too often, the US Department of Veterans Affairs (VA) issues a disability rating that falls short of providing the level of benefits you deserve—or it denies your claim altogether.

-The attorneys at Horenstein, Nicholson & Blumenthal can help you gather the evidence you need to appeal for a higher disability rating with PTSD or overcome a denied claim and receive compensation that’s fair.
+The PTSD lawyers at Horenstein, Nicholson & Blumenthal can help you gather the evidence you need to appeal for a higher disability rating with PTSD or overcome a denied claim and receive the PTSD veterans’ disability compensation that’s fair.

 If your rating is 100 percent, you could qualify for more than $3,000 a month in disability payments.
 Don’t let uncaring attitudes some people have about mental health problems cause you to hesitate from seeking the help you deserve.

 We work hard so our Ohio clients will say “Helping me, that’s HNB.”Talk to HNB Talk to HNB